-At the end of January 2020, we will have automatically generated our “Best Of Lists” as determined by the scores.
+At the end of January of each year we will have automatically generated our “Best Of Lists” as determined by the scores.
 These will be freely accessible web pages under our main menu Gear Guide.

 They will cover the 20 highest ranked in each category but remember, new scores may dynamically change that list so it is not fixed in stone.

 Note, all submitted reviews and votes are modded to prevent abuse of the system and troll or fake reviews.
 Those deemed original and true are allowed to be published.